chris-cozy/SyntheticSoul-Discord/README.md

 - /roles - Sends role buttons, allowing a user to change their role.
 ### Economic Commands
 - /level - Sends a rank card which displays the specified user's level, xp, and rank in the server.
 - /daily - Collects the user's daily allowance.
+If user does not have balance account yet, sets it up.
 - /balance - Checks the specified user's balance
 ## Prerequisites
 Node.js